 It is a very common species throughout Europe.
 In Alsace, it is found in the Rhine, the canals, the Plobsheim lake, numerous gravel pits and all second category rivers as well as the lower areas of first category rivers.
 With global warming, we meet it more and more regularly upstream of rivers, even in 1st category areas where barely 10 years ago there were only trout.
 This is how I caught a chub in 2019 on the no-kill course in Schirmeck .

 Chevesne or chevaine in french, it has many diminutives or nicknames, like cabot (big head).
+In Germany he is known as Döbel and in Alsace as Fourne.
+And in the area of the river Sarre as Milp.
 In some fish bases, you may find it also sometimes until Squalius cephalus .

 The chub lives mainly in fairly slow running waters, but I regularly catch them in clearly stronger currents.
 In summer it is often closer to the surface and under the branches overhanging the banks in search of insects, while in winter it descends to the bottom.
 But the slightest warming is enough to bring it out of its winter torpor.